OhioMathTeacher/sidecar-eq/README.md

 **Your music.
 Your sound.
 Everywhere.**

-A revolutionary music player that remembers YOUR perfect sonic settings for every track.
-No more fiddling with EQ between songs - set it once, never touch it again.
+A powerful music player with per-track EQ and volume memory.
+Set your perfect sound once per track - the app remembers forever.
+No more adjusting EQ between songs.

 ## 🎯 The Problem We're Solving